Special events

 Departing from The Westcliffe Hotel

-Join Margaret Bennett and Neil McDermott on our first-ever ballad safari!
+Join Len Graham and Neil McDermott as for our second-ever ballad safari!

 Discover the places, stories and characters behind the famous ballad The Gypsy LaddieRoud 1 ; Child 200 ] and Robert Burns’s Now Westlin WindsRoud 6936 ] and visit the site of the skirmish that inspired the local favourite The Battle of Howshean Moor.